I decided to start with the wood he already chopped and picked up two pieces. He followed me and grabbed four. Show off.

 And that was it.
 I got off easy.
 That seemed enough, I guess, because he finished his bottle of water.
 I reached out and took it from him, and he picked up his axe and went back to work.

 When he stopped again to wipe his brow with his equally wet arm, I decided he needed something more.
 Twice he produced paper towels, so there must be a roll in the truck somewhere.
-I found them behind his seat, grabbed a handful, and a bottle of water.
+I found them behind his seat, grabbed a handful, and another bottle of water.

 He poured part of the water over his head, and then drank a big swallow.
 He then used the towels on his beard, head, face, and neck.
 Oh how I wanted to help.
 I kept loading firewood just to keep myself occupied and not stare.
 When I looked again, he was wetting the towels and wiping down his chest.
 I decided to at least play a little.